 A variable type can be updated to another type, provided that the new type is compatible with the variable type.
-For example, a type variable $\alpha$ can be updated to any type, $\{\alpha\}$ can be updated to $\{int\}$ .
+For example, if a type variable α can be updated to any type, then $\{\alpha\}$ can be updated to {int}.
 However, $\{\alpha\}$ cannot be updated to int.
 If a variable type can be updated to a new type, the new type is called a substitution instance of the variable type.
 This term is borrowed from type literature.
 Formally, a type is a substitution instance of a variable type if the former can be obtained by substituting the type variables of the latter to another type.
-The method is Substitution Instance() in the Type base class performs this check.
+The method isSubstitutionInstance() in the Type base class performs this check.

 The updateType() method in StructuredType is used to change the variable element type of a structured type.
-For example, if the types of two ports are $\{int\}$ and $\{\alpha\}$ respectively, and a type constraint is that the second port is no less than the type of the first, that is, $\{int\} \le \{\alpha\}$ , the type resolution algorithm will change the resolved type of the second port to $\{int\}$ .
-This step cannot be done by simply changing the type reference in the second port to an instance of $\{int\}$ , since type constraints may be set up between $\alpha$ and another typed objects.
-Instead, updateType() only changes the type reference for $\alpha$ to int.
+For example, if the types of two ports are {int} and {a} respectively, and a type constraint is that the second port is no less than the type of the first, that is, {int} \leq {a}, the type resolution algorithm will change the resolved type of the second port to {int}.
+This step cannot be done by simply changing the type reference in the second port to an instance of {int}, since type constraints may be set up between α and other typed objects.
+Instead, updateType() only changes the type reference for α to int.